Because of their attractive appearance, and algae-eating habits, pleco pets would often draw the attention of both beginner and advanced aquarists.

 - Soromon Pleco Soromonichthys stearleyi – the smallest known pleco with a maximum size of just 1.2 inches (3.05 cm).
 The thing is that this tiny species is quite rare, so you wouldn’t be able to find it at your local pet store.

-Do these fish grow to the size of their tank?
+Do pleco species grow to the size of their fish tank?

 As an aquarist with experience, I’d sometimes get asked by beginners if plecos grow to the size of their tank.